 The congruence between the philosophy of non-attachment and non-grasping inherent in Druidry and its practice in ritual observance and creative endeavour is complemented by a third activity of most – if not all – Druids.
 The way in which parigraha, the drive to possession, has caused so many of the pressing problems of our time – from environmental degradation to financial exploitation – is very clear to those drawn to Druidry today.
 As a consequence, in their search for a fairer, more sustainable world, they attempt to limit their consumption and see rampant consumerism not as a boon, but as a threat to the welfare of all beings.

 A Druid who ‘walks their talk’, putting into practice their firmly held convictions, will attempt to live lightly on the Earth, practicing aparigraha in thought, word and deed.
 It is a great joy to know that a concept that is implicit within Druidry can be made explicit thanks to the help of a fellow-tradition.
 It is a wonderful demonstration of the value of cross-cultural and inter-faith exchange.

-Philip Carr-Gomm for the Aparigraha Vishvakosh -an Encyclopedia of Non-grasping or Non-hoarding to be published in Hindi and English
+Philip Carr-Gomm for the Aparigraha Vishvakosh – an Encyclopedia of Non-grasping or Non-hoarding also published in Seek Teachings Everywhere.